Home / Reviews / The Best lenses for Nikon D3500 – 2020 Buying Guide

 The blurrier the background

 The higher the f/stop…

 Although there are other features that may come with some lenses and not others, these are the fundamentals to nail down before considering anything else.
-Obviously price is definitely very important.
+Obviously, the price is definitely very important.

-Before diving into the different type of lenses and which ones are the best for the D3500, it’s important to know that it’s far better spending time and money on yourself, upgrading your skill than on expensive kit.
+Before diving into the different types of lenses and which ones are the best for the D3500, it’s important to know that it’s far better spending time and money on yourself, upgrading your skill than on an expensive kit.

-The difference between a $500 lenses and $2,500 lens is sometimes unnoticeable and not worth the additional cost and can be remedy with better skills.
+The difference between a $500 lens and a $2,500 lens is sometimes unnoticeable and not worth the additional cost which can be remedy with better skills and training.

 Best Nikon D3500 Lenses Round-up

 Nikon AF-S DX NIKKOR 35mm f/1.8G with Auto Focus

 Best for portrait, low light and wedding photography

 As mentioned earlier aperture and focal length are the two most important aspects of a lens.
 Understanding how to influence the image will greatly help you compare different lenses.